Fastest Zero-Waste Gift Wrapping Using Cloth

 That’s the Japanese method of using cloth fabric tied decoratively around the gift.
 I even make the ‘bow’ on the gift just by the way the cloth is tied.

-It’s simple to do and takes only seconds.
+It’s simple and takes only seconds.
 And it’s easy enough for children to do.

 Check out the video below where I show you exactly how quickly a gift can be wrapped!